MCB Pre-Health and Professional Mentorship Program, Formerly "MCB Pathways to Health Careers"

-In order to be matched with a mentor, students in Biology, MCB and Biochemistry must apply to the program.
-All matches for the 2017/2018 academic year have been made.
+In order to be matched with a mentor, students in Biology, MCB, and Biochemistry must apply to the program.
+The application for the 2018/2019 academic year will be available in September.
 Students wanting to learn more about this opportunity shoud read, A Letter to Students, written by Dr. Berkowitz.

 There are currently over 100 participating mentors in various professions and geographic regions, and the program is always looking to recruit new members.